Saussky/OzSkate/obsidian/OzSkate Todo's.md

 - ~~Use ig logo~~
 - ~~on mobile, have filters drop down if button pressed, takes up too much space otherwise~~
 - use badge like thing to do 'new products', 'newest on sale', 'dunks', 'aus'
+	- have basic filters applying on mobile
 - test on mobile
 - ~~show filters button probably need styling~~
 - ~~loading skeletons instead of spinner~~
 - post it on slap
 - ~~taller dropdowns~~
+- on sale price show normal pricing crossed out
+- hovers back to top scroll for mobile
+	- option to see two items or 4 items